-Build your global research career with an international Joint PhD degree
+Build your global research career with an international joint PhD degree

 Undertake a PhD degree, while being jointly supervised by leading academics here in Melbourne and at one of our overseas partner institutions.

-Through a Joint PhD you will:
+Through a joint PhD you will:

-- Access expertise, resources and world-class training at Melbourne and a leading institution abroad, spending at least 12 months of your candidature at each
+- Access expertise, resources and world-class training at Melbourne and a leading institution abroad, spending at least 12 months of your candidature at each institution

 - Gain complementary skills from international colleagues to increase the impact of your research